Distributed Adaptive Signal Fusion for Fractional Programs: Technical Analysis and Convergence

 for Condition \ref{cond:lin_indep_2} to be satisfied.
 This second upper bound is related to specific interdependencies between the $D_{j,q}$'s across different nodes $q$, and has been derived in \cite{musluoglu2022unifiedp2}.
 Combining both (\ref{eq:J_upper_bound_2_1}) and (\ref{eq:J_upper_bound_2_2}), we have

 This is a more relaxed bound than the one in (\ref{eq:J_upper_bound_1}), yet it requires to know the full topology of the network.
 As in the case of the previous condition, Condition \ref{cond:lin_indep_2} is merely a technical condition, as it is highly likely to be satisfied in practice when (\ref{eq:J_upper_bound_2}) holds.
-Condition \ref{cond:lin_indep_2} leads to a result analogous to Theorem \ref{thm:stationarity}, given below. \begin{thm} If Condition \ref{cond:lin_indep_2} is satisfied for a fixed point $\widebar{X}$ of Algorithm \ref{alg:f_dasf}, then $\widebar{X}$ is a stationary point of both (i) the auxiliary problem (\ref{eq:aux_prob}) (or (\ref{eq:aux_prob_g})) for $\rho=r(\widebar{X})$ and (ii) the global problem (\ref{eq:prob_frac}) (or (\ref{eq:prob_g})), satisfying their KKT conditions. \end{thm} The proof of this theorem differs from the one of Theorem \ref{thm:stationarity} only in an aspect that is the same for both the F-DASF and DASF algorithms, which is why we omit it here.
-For more details, we refer to \cite[Appendix B]{musluoglu2022unifiedp2}, in combination with the F-DASF specific proof of Theorem \ref{thm:stationarity}.
+Condition \ref{cond:lin_indep_2} leads to a result analogous to Theorem \ref{thm:stationarity}, given below. \begin{thm} If Condition \ref{cond:lin_indep_2} is satisfied for a fixed point $\widebar{X}$ of Algorithm \ref{alg:f_dasf}, then $\widebar{X}$ is a stationary point of both (i) the auxiliary problem (\ref{eq:aux_prob}) (or (\ref{eq:aux_prob_g})) for $\rho=r(\widebar{X})$ and (ii) the global problem (\ref{eq:prob_frac}) (or (\ref{eq:prob_g})), satisfying their KKT conditions. \end{thm} The proof of this theorem can be obtained by combining the proof of Theorem \ref{thm:stationarity} provided earlier and the proof of an analogous result for the DASF algorithm \cite[Appendix B]{musluoglu2022unifiedp2}, which is why we omit it here.
+We note that the bound (\ref{eq:J_upper_bound_2}) should only be satisfied \textit{before} pruning the network using $\mathcal{T}^i$.
+As long as the pruning function $\mathcal{T}^i$ preserves all links between the updating node $q$ and its neighbors, it can be shown that the result from Theorem \ref{thm:stationarity_2} holds \cite{musluoglu2022unifiedp2}.
+This is also the case where the topology of the network would change dynamically across iterations, such as when link failures happen, as long as (\ref{eq:J_upper_bound_2}) is still satisfied during any of these failures.

 Theorems \ref{thm:stationarity} and \ref{thm:stationarity_2} only guarantee that a fixed point of Algorithm \ref{alg:f_dasf} is a stationary point of Problem (\ref{eq:prob_frac}).
 A stronger result can be obtained if the fixed point minimizes the auxiliary problem (\ref{eq:aux_prob}).